python/peps/pep-06xx.rst

 All writes to the ``f_locals`` mapping will be immediately visible in the underlying variables.
 All changes to the underlying variables will be immediately visible in the mapping.
-The ``f_locals`` is a full mapping, and can have arbitrary key-value pairs added to it.
+The ``f_locals`` will be a full mapping, and can have arbitrary key-value pairs added to it.

 For example::

     def test():
-        nonlocal var
         x = 1
         locals()['x'] = 2
         locals()['y'] = 4